mcdexio/documents/en/perpetual-architecture.md

 ### AMM

-AMM contract provides methods to add / remove liquidity and trading without orderbook.
+AMM contract provides methods to add / remove liquidity and trading without order book.
 It can easily be called by other contract to build fresh application.

-Trader could give proper price limit and deadline to get full controll of a trade.
+Trader could give proper price limit and deadline to get full control of a trade.
 Instead of partial fill, if price is getting higher than price limit parameter, the transaction will fail.

 ### Global Config

 Global config is a simple contract only used to set block delay of withdrawal and broker update.

-See _ for the design of time lock.
+See "Broker & Withdraw Time Lock" section in the [references page](https://mcdex.io/references/Perpetual#trade-with-the-order-book) for the design of time lock.